 You can't afford boring content.
 Buyers are way too sophisticated to spend time with something that’s not interesting to them, especially considering all the factors listed above.

 Creating something more means offering customers a content experience rather than solely a piece of content.
 A content experience is a digital manifestation of your brand's message that’s engaging, visually stimulating, concise, and customized via interactive and multi-platform capabilities.

-But beyond individual pieces of snackable content is a bigger objective: building a dynamic continuum of assets that all complement each other in ushering a buyer along the customer journey.
-The power of the assets also lie in the insights they can provide, arming sales teams with intelligent feedback that can optimize next steps.
+But beyond individual pieces of digestible content is a bigger objective: building a dynamic continuum of assets that all complement each other in ushering a buyer along the customer journey.
+The power of the assets also lies in the insights they can provide, arming sales teams with intelligent feedback that can optimize the next steps.